Maryland Genealogical Society

 Join Us at the Next MGS Virtual Meetup!

 The Maryland Genealogical Society is pleased to once again partner with Maryland Public Television (MPT) to offer a new beginner-to-intermediate genealogy webinar series.
-Finding Your Roots Online will include four (4) two-hour sessions focused on the fundamentals of key online sources of genealogical records and how to use them to research your ancestors.
-Sessions will be held at 7:00pm ET on April 17, May 1, May 15, and May 29.
+Finding Your Roots: The Where and When will include four (4) two-hour sessions that offer a deep dive into online records that locate our ancestors in time and place.
+We’ll look at how to find and get the most out of vital records (birth, marriage, and death), census records, church and cemetery records, and directories and local histories.
+In addition, we’ll explore how to find substitute records when vital and census records don’t exist.
+Sessions will be held at 7:00pm ET on September 11, September 25, October 9, and October 23.

 Sessions include: